-– Tracy Campbell, Head of Nursing, Integrated Care Directorate
+– Kath Banfield, Head of Nursing, Long Term and Unscheduled Care

 We believe Harrogate and District NHS Foundation Trust is both small enough to treat its staff as individuals and to offer tailored training programmes, while being large and varied enough to provide a wide range of opportunities at all levels.